Sexting: an exploration of practices, attitudes and influences

 The UK Safer Internet Centre, in consultation with the NSPCC, conducted research with small groups of year 9 and year 6 pupils into their experiences of sexting.

-This report builds on the findings of A qualitative study of children, young people and 'sexting' which was published in May 2012.
+This report builds on the findings of A qualitative study of children, young people and 'sexting' published in May 2012.

-The researchers conducted 12 focus groups with 120 young people, aged 13 to 14 years, across three counties in England.
-An additional 30 children aged 10-11, from two different counties in England, were also questioned.
+- 12 focus groups with 120 young people, aged 13 to 14 years across 3 counties in England

 - 13-14 year old girls tended to self-generate as a result of a request from a boy, whilst boys tended to self-generate unprompted